Back to all councils

 Powers & Responsibilities

-Halton Borough Council is a Unitary Authority, with powers over:
+Halton Borough Council is a Unitary Authority.

 Council buildings and staff